zixipay/zixipay.github.io/rest-api.md

 ```
 Internal transfer any of the supported cryptocurrencies.

-This endpoint is for tranferring funds to another ZixiPay wallet holder internally.
+This endpoint is used for transferring funds to another ZixiPay wallet holder internally.
+Internal transfers are instant and irrevocable.

 **Parameters:**